ESL Lesson Plans for Teachers

 • A clear purpose for each listen

-• Replaying only difficult parts
+• Replaying only the difficult parts

-• Short instructions, steady pace
+• Short instructions and a steady pace

 Best for